sourcetoad/DevopsToolKit/README.md

 ### `git-tickets`

-This command is used to get the tickets since staging was was last updated.
+This command is used to get the tickets since staging was last updated.
 By default, it does not update the branches

 ```shell